How to trade with Camarilla indicator

 Camarilla Equation is known among forex traders as Camarilla pivot points.

 Camarilla pivots are used for intra-day trading, it is a tool for Forex scalpers and short term traders alike.

-Taking yesterday’s High, Low, Open and Close Camarilla indicator calculates 10 levels: 5 “L” low levels and 5 “H” high level.
+Taking yesterday’s High, Low, Open, and Close Camarilla indicator calculate 10 levels: 5 “L” low levels and 5 “H” high level.

-Current Camarilla indicator also has built in regular Pivot points and Fibonacci levels.
+The current Camarilla indicator also has built-in regular Pivot points and Fibonacci levels.

 The charts to be used for trading with Camarilla equation – 15 min, 10 min, 5 min and 1 minute.

 Camarilla pivots trading rules